As Liverpool gain success on and off the pitch, there is this shift in the behaviour of players and fans alike. Has it always been like this?

-This is what me and fans of other clubs have noticed in recent times.
+This is what I and fans of other clubs have noticed in recent times.
 Liverpool and its fans have developed this weird superiority complex that forces them to believe everything related to their club is better.
 Be it the atmosphere, football, manager, the grass, everything.
-A single defeat is taken in a very bad taste.
+A single defeat is taken in very bad taste.
 They have become sore losers.

 Every club pays the price